Iran says it has successfully launched an imaging satellite into orbit amid tensions with the West

 Over the past decade, Iran has sent several short-lived satellites into orbit and in 2013 launched a monkey into space.
 The program has seen recent troubles, however.
 There have been five failed launches in a row for the Simorgh program, another satellite-carrying rocket.

 A fire at the Imam Khomeini Spaceport in February 2019 killed three researchers, authorities said at the time.
-A launchpad rocket explosion later that year drew the attention of former President Donald Trump.
+A launchpad rocket explosion later that year drew the attention of then-President Donald Trump.

-Tensions are already high with Western nations over Iran's nuclear program, which has steadily advanced since Trump withdrew the U.S. from a 2015 nuclear agreement with world powers five years ago, restoring crippling sanctions on Iran.
+Tensions are already high with Western nations over Iran's nuclear program, which has steadily advanced since Trump five years ago withdrew the U.S. from the 2015 nuclear agreement with world powers and restored crippling sanctions on Iran.

 Efforts to revive the agreement reached an impasse more than a year ago.
 Since then, the IAEA has said Iran has enough uranium enriched to near-weapons grade levels to build "several" nuclear weapons if it chooses to do so.
-Iran is also building a new underground nuclear facility that would likely be impervious to U.S. airstrikes.
+Iran is also building a new underground nuclear facility that would likely be impervious to U.S. or Israeli airstrikes.
+Both countries have said they would take military action if necessary to prevent Iran from developing a nuclear weapon.

 Iran has expressed willingness to return to the 2015 nuclear deal, but says the U.S. should first ease the sanctions.